School Governance and Policies

 School Advisory Council

-The School Advisory Board provides advice on education matters relating to the school.
+The School Advisory Council provides advice on education matters relating to the school.
 More information on the School Advisory Board can be found here.

 The school Annual Report documents what has happened in the preceding 12 months around learning outcomes, financial activities, student attendance and other reports.
 A copy of the most recent annual reports can be found below:

 As part of the strategic planning process, the school produces an Annual Action Plan, a School Improvement Plan.
 More information about the various school plans can be found here.